 Rolling Resistance Test Results

 After a comment on the Vittoria AKA review, I tested the X-King before and after removing the mold hairs.
-The X-King is one of the hairiest tires I've had in my hands, it really has a lot of mold hairs.
-Cutting the mold hairs resulted in a ~1 watt lower rolling resistance.
+The X-King is one of the hairiest tires I've had in my hands.
+Cutting the mold hairs resulted in ~1 watt less rolling resistance.
 All data in this review is with the mold hairs removed.
-I will try to retest the AKA with the mold hairs removed as well.

 Rolling resistance is higher than I expected - most Continental bike tires have a very low rolling resistance.
 I expected the X-King to be close to the Race King and Rocket Ron, but in reality, rolling resistance is higher than both those tires.
 At an air pressure of 55 psi, the X-King has a 2.1 watts higher rolling resistance when compared to the Race King and 0.4 watts higher when compared to the Rocket Ron.
 At 25 psi, this disadvantage grows to 3.5 and 3.2 watts respectively.

-While both the X-King, Race King, and Speed King are specified as having a 3/180 carcass, it seems the smaller X-King carcass doesn't have the same low rolling resistance as the carcass used in the Race King and Speed King.
+While both the X-King, Race King, and Speed King are specified as having a 3/180 casing, it seems the smaller X-King carcass doesn't have the same low rolling resistance as the casing used on the Race King and Speed King.
 After comparing and observing both tires, I suspect the X-King and possibly the Mountain King are built to a more heavy-duty spec.

 Puncture Resistance Test Results